Criminal Justice Reform in the States: Spotlight on Legislatures

 In Arizona, proposals to soften the state’s harsh “truth in sentencing” statutes failed in 2019 but are back this year.
 The Appeal reports on one GOP-sponsored bill that would reduce the sentences of the people whom Arizona sends to fight wildfires.

 In Colorado, a Democratic senator is pushing to reform the state’s felony murder laws by taking life without the possibility of parole off the table.
 Advocates are also eyeing efforts to end prison gerrymandering, and abolish the death penalty.
-There are now enough votes to abolish the death penalty, the Denver Post reports.

 In Delaware, advocates are planning a wide-ranging push after 2019 successes.